 Avoidant Personality Disorder

 Racked with self doubt, low self esteem, and social anxiety.
 They can sometimes be so withdrawn that they look like Schizoids on the outside.
-The difference is that Avoidants desperately want to be with people but are too afraid to, while true Schizoids couldn't care less.
+The difference is that Avoidants desperately want to be with people but are too afraid to, while true Schizoids (usually) aren't interested.
 Avoidants have been known to employ paranoid and passive-aggressive defenses, but there are a sizable majority of avoidants that don't.
-Narcissists with avoidant traits have a little more insight into their condition than most narcissists, but whereas the pure avoidant buckles under social pressure and retreats into a fantasy world, the narcissist will get drunk off his fantasies and keep plowing forward.
+Narcissists may have with avoidant traits, but whereas the pure avoidant buckles under social pressure and retreats into a fantasy world, the narcissist will get drunk off his fantasies and keep plowing forward.
 On the schizophrenic spectrum, avoidant personality disorder is seen as a less severe form of the positive symptoms of schizophrenia, and the schizoid personality disorder is seen as a less severe form of the negative symptoms of schizophrenia.
+Avoidant personality disorder can also be very similar to social anxiety disorder.
 See also hikikomori.

 Examples from various mediaAnime and Manga